 In addition, it was defined that if a particular task ceased in the middle, the same task should start from the beginning after the break.
 The target function is to minimizei=1nwjCj.
 In the article a pseudo-polynomial solution to this problem was presented, utilising a FPTAS-shaped solution.

-Furthermore, we will design a pseudo-polynomial solution to the same problem where it is possible to postpone some tasks, given a limit on the amount of deferral costs that can be incurred.
-That is, in the case where each task has an (additional) cost of deferment ej and there is a total deferment cost of U., we will try to further minimize the target function within the restriction that the total sum of rejections must be less than or equal to U.
+later, we will design a pseudo-polynomial solution to the same problem where it is possible to postpone some tasks, given a limit on the amount of deferral costs that can be incurred.
+That is, in the case where each task has an (additional) cost of deferment ej and there is a total deferment cost of U. we will try to further minimize the target function within the restriction that the total sum of rejections must be less than or equal to U.

-In addition, a pseudo-polynomial solution for a FPTAS-like solution was presented to a problem identical to the first, with the exception that a ceased task could continue, after the break, from the point at which it had stopped.
-This solution is also implemented and we will design a pseudo-polynomial algorithm given the deferral option described above.
+In addition, a pseudo-polynomial solution for a FPTAS-like solution was presented in the article to a problem identical to the first, with the exception that a ceased task could continue, after the break, from the point at which it had stopped. we will also implement this solution and we will design a pseudo-polynomial algorithm given the deferral option described above.